 Ian M. Fischer dabbled in several different callings before it dawned on him that, no matter what he was getting paid to do, he always spent his time scribbling away at game designs.
 He simplified in 1997, joining Ensemble Studios to work on the original Age of Empires as a scenario designer.
 Two years later he earned his first lead designer credit on the sequel, The Age of Kings.
 Ian is a graduate of the University of Pittsburgh with dual-major bachelor degrees in Political Science and English Writing.
 As a SAR swimmer in the Navy he once rescued a wayward SLQ-48 minehunting robot and later became a founding member of Robot Entertainment.
 Coincidence?

 Joe abandoned his B.S. in Molecular Biology from Penn State to seek a career in games.
-So far, it's been worth it - he's been churning out games for almost eight years now, including Age of Mythology and its expansion, Age of Empires 3, and Halo Wars.
-Originally a Pittsburgh-area native, Joe is waiting for global cooling to kick in and turn Dallas into a temperate zone.
+So far, it’s been worth it – he’s been working on games for thirteen years now, including Age of Mythology, Age of Empires 3, Halo Wars, Age of Empires Online, Echo Prime, and Orcs Must Die!
+1 and 2.
+Originally a Pittsburgh-area native, Joe is waiting for global cooling to kick in to turn Dallas into a temperate zone.

 Tony attended the University of Texas at Austin for two years before striking out on his own.
 In 1989, he founded Ensemble Corporation, a systems consulting firm specializing in building custom enterprise systems.
 Ensemble Corporation was acquired by U.S. Web in 1996.
 Tony then founded game developer Ensemble Studios, the firm responsible for the hit video game franchise Age of Empires.
 Ensemble Studios was acquired by Microsoft in 2001.
 Most recently Tony co-founded Robot Entertainment, a video game developer focused on bringing shared world experiences to the mass market.